SEED favors a value and small company bias across a diverse basket of stocks.

 The superior historical performance of the equal versus capitalization weighted S&P 500 should not be surprising to either behaviorists who believe in simple mean reversion of stock prices or efficient market disciples who believe in the random walk of stock prices.
 For the mean reversion crowd, investors simply are benefitting from vacillations in popularity.
 For those that believe that markets are efficient, equal weighted portfolios loosely track the benefits of having a value and small cap bias.
 Either way, the gains we achieve in optimizing tax efficiency and tailoring the portfolio to offset the full array of an investor’s risks (namely to their own income) more then off-set the costs of failing to track one of the myriad of available indices.

 We don’t want to downplay the fact that the costs of diverging from a market index can be real.
 The expected return of equities is already uncertain and will be only more so with an ad hoc basket of stocks.
 We thus prefer exchange traded funds (ETFs) or index funds for investors who have the majority of their wealth in tax-advantaged accounts.
 We pay attention to industry weights and prefer to utilize the strategy for only those that can buy a large (at least 50, and preferably more) basket of stocks efficiently.
 Otherwise, over time, any one stock can dominate the portfolio.
-We implement out strategy using larger companies and augment the basket with ETFs designed to more readily capture the advantages of investing in smaller companies.
+We implement out strategy using larger companies and augment the basket with ETFs designed to more readily capture the advantages of investing in smaller companies and stocks exhibiting momentum.
+Explore the links below for more details on these and other model factors.